tino/pyFirmata/README.rst

 where `myCallback(data)` is then called every time after data has been received and is timed by the arduino itself.

-If you are not interested in the timing you can read the analoge value of a port any time by issuing a read
+You can also read the analoge value of a port any time by issuing a read
 command:

     >>> board.analog[0].enable_reporting()
     >>> board.analog[0].read()
     0.661440304938

-This is also useful for reading additional pins within a callback handler.
+This is useful for reading additional pins within a callback handler.